ikatson/flickruper/README.rst

 Installation
 ============

-The only dependency is "flickrapi".
-Unfortunately, the version in Ubuntu's repositories is too old, so you still need to install it with pip.
+You can install flickruper with

 ::

-    pip install 'flickrapi>=1.4.2'
+    pip install flickruper

-If you don't have pip, you can install it with
+If you don't have pip, you can install it with this command on Debian/Ubuntu

 ::

     sudo apt-get install python-pip

-if on Debian/Ubuntu, or follow the instructions here http://www.pip-installer.org/en/latest/installing.html
+If not on Debian/Ubuntu, follow the instructions here http://www.pip-installer.org/en/latest/installing.html

 Usage